nikmart/interaction-engine/README.md

 1. clone the repo
 2. upload the `helloYouSketch.ino` you your Arduino
-3. run `server.js /dev/ttyACM0` using node (make sure your Arduino port is correct)
+3. run `node server.js /dev/ttyACM0` using node (make sure your Arduino port is correct)